ARION

 The brown bear dropped the pressure suit he was about to struggle into and pushed off for the hatch of the compartment he was in.
 Despite the security chief’s ursine bulk, he was able to pull himself hand over hand along the rounded zero-gee corridors of Arion-1 rather swiftly.
 Fortunately for the incident on hand, he had not been far from where the hydroponics chamber was located near the outer hull, outside of the rotating ring decks.

 He grabbed the door frame of his destination amidst the sounds of struggle, but rather than slowing, he used his momentum to swing into the room at near full speed.
 Across the room with her back to him was Angel Celeste.
-Her tail was whipping around aggressively and her jaws firmly gripped Rocky’s throat; the tigress was shaking him back and forth and droplets of blood were scattering throughout the room.
-Somehow still alive, the opossum was madly trying to defend himself and his attacker’s face was already streaked with deep claw marks, one of which had barely missed an eye.
+Her tail whipped around aggressively and her jaws firmly gripped Rocky’s throat; the tigress shook him back and forth and droplets of blood were scattering throughout the room.
+Somehow still alive, the opossum was madly trying to defend himself and his attacker’s face was already streaked with claw marks, one of which had barely missed an eye.
 There was a wild look on Angel’s face, as if she was nothing more than a large feral tiger.

 Although Ethan was blended with a brown bear, he used familiar human tactics and punched the side of Angel’s face with a large fist.
 She had not heard him enter the room and the unanticipated attack stunned her for a moment.
 She reactively released the opossum, and although the opposite reaction tried to push Ethan away, he reached out to snare her arm.